All Episodes

 She went on to say that she is not a pro-Trump person, but someone just dispensing facts.

-I'm a never Hillary and provisional Trump, she said.
+I'm a never-Hillary and provisional Trump, she said.

 I like his attitude.

-I like his strategist Hutzpah.
+I like his strategist chutzpah.

-She says, I like that he had the gall to put micro messaging over micro targeting.
+She says, I like that he had the gall to put micro-messaging over micro-targeting.

 That's an interesting comment.